kennypavan/BioPHP/README.md

 # BioPHP - PHP Bioinformatics class
-BioPHP is an easy to use, open source project, which implements light tools for manipulating genomic data.
-We're not doing any heavy lifting here.
-This PHP class is built for basic RNA, DNA, and Protein manipulation.
+BioPHP is an easy to use, open source project.
+BioPHP implements a selection of simple tools for manipulating genomic data.
+We're not doing any heavy lifting here (this is PHP).
+This class is built for basic RNA, DNA, and Protein manipulation.

 ## Simple Usage: